nishiyama-jpg/Parallax-WebDev/README.md

-# Parallax Website Landing Page.
+# Parallax Website Landing Page

 This is my first attempt at creating a parallax landing page.
 All designs and cutouts have been solely created by me.